 Notice that wrapping changes the order of the structures.
-Before wrapping we had first $\vec{u}$ , then $\vec{v}$ , and on the other hand first $\vec{x}$ , and then $\vec{y}$ , and after wrapping we have first $\vec{u}$ , then $\vec{x}$ , then $\vec{v}$ , and finally $\vec{y}$ .
+Before wrapping we had first \vec{u} , then \vec{v} , and on the other hand first \vec{x} , and then \vec{y} , and after wrapping we have first \vec{u} , then \vec{x} , then \vec{v} , and finally \vec{y} .
 Such operations indeed split phenogrammatical structure and tectogrammatical structure.
-For example, as

-Calcagno [19] shows, Dutch and Swiss German can be assumed to be tectogrammatically context-free.
-For the phenogrammar this is false (see Huybregts [51] and Shieber [88]).
-The wrapping analysis gets the facts right, and corresponds quite neatly to the movement analyses we find in transformational grammar.
-It should be said here that the split of the phenogrammatical structure from the tectogrammatical structure is forced on us also for a different reason, not pertaining to the notorious non-context-free languages.
-Namely, categorial grammars do not give the right constituent analysis for languages that have VSO or OSV word order, and they fail to give an analysis to languages in which the word orders OVSI and ISVO are legitimate, I being the first argument of the verb, O the second, and S the third.
+For example, as Calcagno [17] shows, Dutch and Swiss German can be assumed to be tectogrammatically context-free.
+For the phenogrammar this is false (see Huybregts [49] and Shieber [86]).
+The wrapping analysis gets the facts right, and corresponds quite neatly to the movement analyses proposed in transformational grammar.
+The split between phenogrammar and tectogrammar is needed also for reasons other than pure generative capacity.
+Namely, categorial grammars do not associate the correct constituent analysis for languages that have VSO or OSV word order, and they fail to give an analysis to languages in which the word orders OVSI and ISVO are legitimate, where I (= indirect object) is the first argument of the verb, O the second, and S the third.
 This applies as well to Steedman's system, which allows for more parses than Lambek-grammar, as we will see below.

-We shall argue in this chapter that one is not forced to assume a split between synactic constituency and semantic constituency as long as the semantics is defined in an appropriate way.
-There is a number of negative aspects to the wrapping analysis.
-The first argument against it is from simplicity.
+We shall argue in this chapter that with very few exceptions one is not forced to assume a split between syntactic and semantic constituency as long as the semantics is defined in an appropriate way.
+There are a number of drawbacks of the wrapping analysis.
+The first is that it is more complicated than pure concatenation.
 We have two choices for syntactic theory.
 Either we assume strict word order and explain the free word orders to be subject to a liberation from the regime by whatever means (transformations, wrapping).
-Or we also declare free word order to be a basic choice and strict word order the effect of constraining the serialization.
+Or we also declare free word order to be a basic choice and strict word order the effect of constraining the serialisation.
 Both approaches have their appeal.
 If we choose the first option then with respect to languages like German or Latin we have to give an explanation as to why it is not harder to understand a sentence where arguments do not appear in the canonical order.
 In transformational grammar this paradox is avoided by dropping the realist interpretation of transformations.
-So transformational grammar is like head grammar, in which the different word orders are simply the effect of choosing a different mode of combination, say concatenation versus wrapping.
+So transformational grammar is like head grammar: the different word orders are simply the effect of choosing a different mode of combination, say concatenation versus wrapping.
 The simplest of all theories, however, would be one in which we would not have to choose at all between modes of combination.
+This would mean that different argument serialisations of

-With respect to free word order a lot of arguments have been adduced to show that indeed German (and many other similar languages) have an underlying canonical word order (see Haider [44]).
+German sentences are base generated.
+Unfortunately, this theory is too simplistic.
+With respect to free word order a lot of arguments have been adduced to show that indeed German (and many other similar languages) have an underlying canonical word order (see Haider [42]).
 These theories are based on two main data: binding theory and focus spreading.
 Binding theory has undergone many revisions and therefore the evidence based on it has to be taken with a grain of salt.
 The data on focus spreading however stands out and needs accounting for.
-Nevertheless, as has been argued by Pollard and Sag in [81] (and many others), it is not necessary to assume syntactic movement in order to explain these facts.
+Nevertheless, as has been argued by Pollard and Sag in [80] (and many others), it is not necessary to assume syntactic movement in order to explain these facts.
 As we will see in this chapter, one can have both a canonical argument and free constituent order at the same time, without any further assumptions.